xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

 ```

 - Line 1 indicates that all the code should be put to the `.text` section (executable code section) of the Linux ELF executable.
-- Line 2 and Line 3 defines a `_start` function.
+- Line 2 and Line 3 define a `_start` function.
   - Although the main function is `main` when we write C code, it's not the first function that Linux calls when it starts the program.
 Instead, it runs the `_start` function copied over from C standard library.
-It will load some environment settings (such as parsing commandline arguments) and call our `main` function.
+It will load some environment settings (such as parsing command-line arguments) and call our `main` function.
 But we don't need all these steps.
 We just need to `sleep` forever.
-- Line 4 and Line 5 calls the system call numbered 34, or the `pause` call for Linux.
+- Line 4 and Line 5 call the system call numbered 34, or the `pause` call for Linux.
 It's the one that I mentioned before, sleep indefinitely until a signal is received.
 - Line 6 jumps to the beginning of `_start` to create an infinite loop.

 "Compile" it (technically it's not, it's only translating to machine code):